-Located near the intersection of three major roads and just south of the Antioch BART Station, these sites have access to ample transportation options.
-From the six vacant sites in this area, two will be eligible for affordable housing given their sizes and allowed densities, site 112 (052-342-010) and 171 (052-370-009).
+Located near the intersection of three major roads and just south of the Antioch BART Station, these sites-Housing Sites have access to ample transportation options.
+From the six vacant Housing Sites in this area, two will be eligible for affordable housing given their sizes and allowed densities, Site 112 (052-342-010) and 171 (052-370-009).